makeabhishek/Wave-Equation/adjointMethod.md

 # Adjoint state method
 To obtain the value of the adjoint state utilizing the boundary condition (BC) involves a multi-step process that has a significant impact on the final outcome.
+It is crucial to keep in mind that the key to obtain the adjoint state is to derive the adjoint equation and apply the appropriate initial and boundary conditions.
 To begin with, it is essential to derive the adjoint equation from the forward problem and apply the appropriate boundary conditions for deriving the adjoint state.
 Here are the steps that need to be followed:

 ### Derive the adjoint equation:
 Starting from the forward problem, which could be the wave equation or any other relevant problem, the adjoint equation can be derived.
 This is achieved by taking the derivative of the forward problem concerning the model parameters and subsequently applying the adjoint operator.
 It is crucial to note that the adjoint equation possesses a structure similar to the forward problem.
 The only difference is that the time is reversed, and a new source term, which is derived from the misfit function, is added.